gctools-outilsgc/aurora-design-system/documentation/pages/links.md

 ## Link Styling

-Links should not exceed one line in length, and be applied to 2-4 key words rather than a full sentence or line.
+Links should not exceed one line in length and be applied to 2-4 keywords rather than a full sentence or line.

-Links should always include a hover state and a visited state, and should look different from the rest of the text.
+Links should always include a hover state and a visited state and should look different from the rest of the text.
 In this system, links are displayed as follows:

 **Regular:** Nunitio Sans Regular at 16 points